KeltonMVP/rules/docs/index.en.md

 <span style="color:var(--pink);">1.1</span> The owner of an account is always considered to be the possessor of the email address registered on the account.
 For security reasons make sure you do not lose access to the account's email address, otherwise it is lost.

-<span style="color:var(--pink);">1.1.1</span> The staff offers limited help via [the recovery system](https://www.rpg.b-zone.ro/account/recoverAccount) on the RPG website and does not guarantee the recovery of a lost account.
-We reserve our right to reject recoveries  without offering any reason.

 !!! example "Info note"
     All punishments will be given depending on the real level of the player (meaning we will calculate the respect points of the player to determinate their real level).